bigmazi/override-minigun-holster-delay/README.md

 Allows to decrease holster delay of the minigun.
 In other words, decreased delay means that Heavy is able to deploy secondary/melee faster after spinning down.

+The default override value of 400ms is picked according to my personal taste but can be changed via a cvar.

 ```
 "sm_minigun_holster_delay_override_enabled" = "1" min.
 0.000000 max.
 1.000000
  - If enabled, the default minigun holster delay is replaced with the value of ''sm_minigun_holster_delay_override_value''